-This Risk Framework gives direction as to the use of strategic risk management processes and procedures to reduce exposure to risks associated with these activities, and identify opportunities while ensuring compliance to all relevant national legislation and regulations.
+This Corporate Risk Framework gives direction as to the use of strategic risk management processes and procedures to reduce exposure to risks associated with these activities, and identify opportunities while ensuring compliance to all relevant national legislation and regulations.

 The prescribed processes of this Framework shall be carried out in accordance with the principles of fiduciary duties, regardless of where the locations of operational activities, or proposed operational activities may be located.

 Nothing in this Framework shall relieve any individual of Elk of the duties and responsibilities required of a corporation under the third edition of the ASX Corporate Governance Council’s Corporate Governance Principles and Recommendations (the Recommendations).

 • The Governance structure of risk management and duties of persons directly involved with these processes